 - Terminal force: The terminal force it the amount of force exerted by the switch.

-Parts of a mechanical keyboard switch.
+Parts of a mechanical switch.

 The mechanical switch comprises the following parts.